 These days, the concept of the family unit usually means everybody sat separately on their devices.
 If you are thinking about ways to build a closer bond with your immediate family, crafting can be an amazing solution that you can all do together.
 These days, we live in a world of instant gratification, and as soon as we press a couple of buttons, we've got access to an abundance of facts at our fingertips.

-Crafting, whether it's sewing, knitting, or any form of creativity, requires patience and the ability to focus on something over a longer period of time.
+Crafting, whether it's sewing using a sewing machine from a trusted bernina dealer, knitting, or any form of creativity, requires patience and the ability to focus on something over a longer period of time.
 Waiting for something to dry or sitting down and having to put in a number of hours to piece a quilt together might result in a lot of frustration from younger kids, but this is an amazing opportunity for you all to spend more time together.

 The Sense of Achievement, Creativity, and SkillThe biggest benefit of getting your kids into crafting is that you are helping to solidify that sense of self.
 It's something that devices don't provide because if we want to learn something, we simply ask Google.
 Having a sense of resourcefulness in the modern day is fleeting, and the great thing is that skills like sewing and crafting or other methods of creating can improve that sense of fortitude that can easily go a long way during tough times.

 The fact is those homemade presents that are something completely different from the normal Amazon orders are not just a way to be more creative and to save money but they carry a lot more weight.
 The personal touch is even more important when it comes to giving gifts, which is why helping our children develop these types of crafting skills will make a massive difference in so many ways.